This post may contain affiliate links. Please read our disclosure policy.

 - 3 cups apple juice

 - Prep the ribs: Trim any excess fat or loose pieces of meat from the ribs.
 Flip the ribs over so that the bone side is up.
 Use a knife to get under the membrane, then use your hands to pull the membrane up.
 The membrane is going to be slippery.
 Use a paper towel to help you grip the membrane if needed.
-You don’t HAVE to do this step, but you’ll get the best result if you do.

 - Rinse the ribs under cold water and pat dry.

 - Season the ribs with the Dry Rub.
 You will use about 1/4 of the rub on the bone side of the ribs and 3/4 of the rub on the meaty side.